NICUP14/MiniLang/README.md

 ### Inline assembly

 > [!WARNING]
-> The `asm` built-in does not validate any inline assembly code passed as a parameter (by design).
+> The `asm` builtin does not validate any inline assembly code passed as a parameter (by design).
 Thus, manually shrinking or growing the function stack  leads to undefined behavior.

 ```txt
 # From samples/printf/va_utils.ml: